WooJoongKim0107/GeneBib_demo/README.md

 # About This Repository
 This repository contains the code used to produce the core data for the research paper "Long-term Innovative Potential of Genetic Research and Its Suppression".
 By the end of these demo scripts, you will obtain results such as:

-## Demo Result 1: Information on Each Genes
+## Demo Result 1: Information on Each Gene
 ```python
 >>> from Communities import Community
 >>> Community.import_cache()